-At Norwich, all freshmen residential students will be housed in our residence halls.
-Our rooms are doubles, triples (common for freshmen) and a few quads.
-You will receive information regarding your room assignment and roommates from the Housing Office in the mail.
-If you do not receive your housing assignment by August 6, please call the Residence Life Office.
+At Norwich, all new residential students will be housed in either South Hall or Dalyrmple Hall.
+The rooms in these state of the art residence halls are either singles or doubles.
+Both halls have TV lounges, study lounges, recreation equipment (billiard table, foosball table, etc.), fitness room, and laundry facilities.
+You will receive information regarding your room assignment and roommates from the Residence Life Office in your Norwich University email.
+If you do not receive your housing assignment by the first week of August, please email the Residence Life Office at email@example.com.

 Coordinate with roommates

 Contact your roommate(s) as soon as you receive housing information.
 Residence hall rooms are adequate but not spacious so it is best to coordinate what you contribute, especially larger items.
-We encourage no more than one TV, microwave and refrigerator per room.
-There are television sets in lounge areas and in the Wise Campus Center.
-Each student should have a computer.
+We encourage no more than one TV and one microwave per room.
+There are TVs in lounge areas and in the Wise Campus Center.
+We encourage each student to bring a computer.

 Be aware that fire regulations prohibit storing of bicycles in stairwells or hallways.
 Bring a heavy-duty lock for your bike.
 Bicycle storage can be arranged through the Residence Life Office.

 We do not permit use of cinder blocks, incense, candles, halogen lamps or two-pronged extension cords.
-Only three-prong, heavy duty, surge-protected extension cords that are UL approved are permitted.
+Only three-prong, heavy duty, surge-protectors that are UL approved are permitted.

 For questions, call the Residence Life Office at 802.485.2660 or email firstname.lastname@example.org.